Types of Trusts

 How Does an AB Trust Differ From a QTIP (Qualified Terminable Interest Property) Trust?

-Trusts that Benefit Specific Types of People
+Trusts That Benefit Specific Types of People

-In some situations, you may want a trust that benefits a unique circumstance.
+Sometimes, you may want a trust that benefits a unique circumstance.
 Typically this involves a minor or loved one with special needs, seeking to skip a generation, or controlling how the inherited money is used.

 Special Needs Trust

-But Social Security rules allow a disabled beneficiary to benefit from a special needs trust, as long as they are not the trustee.
+Social Security rules allow a disabled beneficiary to benefit from a special needs trust, as long as they are not the trustee.
 They cannot control the amount or the frequency of trust distributions and cannot revoke the trust.
 Usually, a special needs trust has a provision that terminates the trust in the event that it could be used to make the beneficiary ineligible for government benefits.

 Benefits of Special Needs Trusts

 It bypasses the prior generation in order to avoid estate taxes.
-Under the recent tax law changes, the tax exemption for this trust doubled, to $11.2 million for singles and $22.4 million for married couples.
+Under the 2017 tax law changes, the tax exemption for this trust doubled, to $11.2 million for singles and $22.4 million for married couples.
 It will revert back to $5 million in 2026.

-A spendthrift trust is an ordinary trust intended to transfer and protect assets.
-But it has one particular feature suited to a particular type of beneficiary.
+A spendthrift trust is an ordinary trust intended to transfer and protect assets, but it has one particular feature suited to a particular type of beneficiary.
 Typically, an heir can use their interest in the trust as collateral for loans.
 With a spendthrift trust, that is not allowed.

 Types of Charitable Trusts